WaylonWalker/waylonwalker.com/pages/blog/chrome-extensions-i-use.md

 title: Chrome Extensions I use
 date: 2020-09-13T05:00:00Z
 status: published
-description: There are many useful chrome extensions out there.
-I probably have way too many installed, here are four that I am currently using.
-cover: "/static/my-chrome-extensions.png"

 ---
 There are many useful chrome extensions out there.
 I probably have way too many installed, here are four that I am currently using.